Vermeer's Life and Art

 Delft and its citizens were called upon to dig a high earth rampart around their town for defensive purposes.
 While Delft was not directly involved in the conflict, it was flooded with refugees, especially from Tiel, overrun by the French.

 By 1674, Vermeer was a member of the Delft militia (Schutterij), which was formed to defend the town walls and protect its citizens.
 Members of the militia were selected from the town's wealthy burghers since the lower classes could not afford the appropriate equipment and uniform even though some local authorities had occasionally paid for the equipment.
 Officers and captains were appointed by the city magistrates, and aside their social origin, they had to be members of the Reformed Church.
-In the words of a Delft edict of 1655, members of the militia were "the most suitable, most peaceful and best qualified burgers or children of burgers."
+In the words of a Delft edict of 1655, members of the militia were "the most suitable, most peaceful and best-qualified burgers or children of burgers."
 Their pay, compared to their duties, was negligible consisting in a small subsidiary or a (partial) release from certain taxes.
-Nevertheless, the membership was a matter of civic pride, an honor which lead to the development of a kind of "civic nobility" (burgeredeldom).
+Nevertheless, the membership was a matter of civic pride, an honor that led to the development of a kind of "civic nobility" (burgeredeldom).

 Vermeer was listed in the Schuttersboek as member of the first squadron of the oranje vendel commanded by Abraham Coeckebacker.
 We know that the family friend of the Vermeers, Leonaert Bramer (1596–1674), had been a sergeant in the same company and a member of a select group known as the Brotherhood of Knights (broederschrappe).
 Two other important figures in Vermeer's professional life had played a role in the Delft militia.
 The first was Captain Teding van Berckhout, who headed the second banner of the third quarter.
-Van Berckhout had once described a visit to the Vermeer's studio in his personal diary.
+Van Berckhout had once described a visit to the Vermeer's studio in his diary.
 In any case, Vermeer's membership probably brought him into contact with rich collectors and potential clients.

 We do not know when exactly Vermeer joined the militia or why he was accepted.
 Either the captains of the militia were unaware of the painter's difficult financial situation or by necessity or deference, they chose to ignore it.
 Perhaps the rules set down to guide the functioning of the militia were not practiced as rigidly as would be expected, especially in times of crisis.
-Nevertheless Vermeer certainly enjoyed a good reputation of an honorable citizen.
+Nevertheless, Vermeer certainly enjoyed a good reputation of an honorable citizen.
 In any case, Vermeer had a pike and helmet in the front room of his house.

 Although art historians are loath to classify Vermeer's works in distinct groups, the works which were presumably painted between 1670 and 1675, the year of the artist's untimely death, show a remarkable evolution in style.
-Characteristic of these last works is the simplification of modeling and virtual elimination of detail.
+Characteristic of these last works is the simplification of modeling and elimination of detail.
 Objects are described only in the broadest terms, compositions are more dynamic (sometimes imbalanced) and form is brittle.
 Curious stylistic flourishes, which resemble calligraphy rather than painting, abound.
 Abstraction and pattern are tenaciously pursued.

 For many years art historians held that Vermeer's final works denote waning artistic powers.
 Today, the change is style is explained by artistic or economic motivations.
 Some historians equate the schematic nature of these works as a nod towards the classical prescriptions set down in writing by the Dutch painter and art theorist Gérard de Lairesse.
 De Lairesse exhorted painters, particularly those who specialized in "vulgar" subject matter (peasants brawling, drunken soldiers, crying babies and toothless old hags), that only through the emulation of antiquity and the proper treatment of history subjects could true art be produced, although he also advocated paintings of "modern life" (bourgeoisie interiors like Vermeer's) "cleansed of all imperfections."
 Others have seen Vermeer's move away from the naturalism and detached observation of his earlier as a response to increasingly invasive French influence in arts and fashions.
 More banally, the new, abbreviated style may have permitted a higher output in times when money for expensive pictures had severely dwindled.

 In 1671, Vermeer, with various colleagues including Johannes Jordaens, Jan Lievens (1607–1674), Melchior d'Hondecoeter (1636–1695) and Gerbrand van den Eeckhout (1621–1674) were called upon to pronounce on the authenticity of 13 disputed paintings, most "Italian," and some sculptures acquired by Frederick Wilhelm, the Grand Elector of Brandenburg from the art dealer Gerrit van Uylenburgh (c.
 1625–1679).
-On the advice of Hendrick Fromantiou (1633/4–after 1693), a Dutch still life painter, Wilhem accused them of being counterfeits and had sent twelve back to Van Uylenburg.
+On the advice of Hendrick Fromantiou (1633/4–after 1693), a Dutch still- life painter, Wilhem accused them of being counterfeits and had sent twelve back to Van Uylenburg.
 Van Uylenburgh then organized a counter-assessment, asking a total of 35 painters to pronounce on their authenticity.
 The paintings were put on public display in the guild headquarters of The Hague.
 Constantijn Huygens (1596–1687), one of the Netherlands' foremost statesmen and art connoisseurs, testified before a notary that the paintings were indeed authentic Italian works, although "some might be worth more than others."
 When Jordaens, an older Delft painter who had spent many years in Italy, and Vermeer, described as an "outstanding painter of Delft," testified, they sentenced the pictures were "not only not outstanding Italian paintings, but on the contrary, great pieces of rubbish and bad paintings, not worth by far the tenth part of the afore-mentioned proposed prices."
-Since there exists no evidence that Vermeer had been to Italy, he may have been consulted because he was a prominent figure in the Delft art scene and two-time headman of the Saint Luke Guild of Delft.
+Since there exists no evidence that Vermeer had been to Italy, he may have been consulted because he was a prominent figure in the Delft art scene and a two-time headman of the Saint Luke Guild of Delft.

 The following year, the Rampjaar all but decimated the art market and threw Vermeer into a desperate economic situation.